Top

 Planning & Preparation

-Bluff Trail Boardwalk Everything along the trail is well marked & maintained with corresponding colour-coded trail markers throughout.
+Everything along the trail is well marked & maintained with corresponding colour-coded trail markers throughout.
 You shouldn’t get off course if you’re paying full attention, but it is certainly possible.
 A large map and info are posted at the trailhead (take a photo for reference) with others placed sparingly at key junctures.
 Signs warn of wildlife encounters as the large area is home to black bears, moose, and coyotes, all of which are easily avoided by making your presence heard.

 These trails are intended for experienced hikers and as such, you should carry a printed map, compass, and basic survival gear.
 Your first major decision will be which of the 4 stacked loops you would like to tackle.
 This decision should be based on how much time/daylight you have, as well as your experience and physical condition.
 Keep in mind that a kilometer along this rugged terrain takes significantly longer than a kilometer along a typical hiking trail.
 Naturally rugged and uneven, it demands your careful attention.
 Stretch (with extra attention on calves & Achilles tendon), warm up, and stay hydrated to avoid injury as even small ones can turn into big problems when #backcountry hiking.

 The most popular route is, of course, the Pot Lake Loop as it’s the shortest, but by no means a simple stroll.
 All of the trails are in parts extremely rugged, steep, muddy, uneven, slippery, dense and rocky hence the “Wilderness” part of the Bluff Wilderness Trail.
 These varying aspects are exactly why it’s so appealing to experienced hikers.
-Come prepared for an authentically rugged wilderness hike on any of its 4 loops.
+The Bluff Wilderness Trail is perhaps the best example of a trail system done right.
+With multiple looped trails and hike lengths to choose from, and its location close to the city, The Bluff Trail is a must for novice and experienced hikers alike.
+Choose your loop distance wisely, and you’ll have a great wilderness experience and a workout that no gym can offer.

 1) Pot Lake Loop

-Cranberry Lake The shortest is the 7km return trip Pot Lake Loop which takes around 3-4 hours (3 for exercise and 4+ at a photographer’s pace).
+The shortest is the 7km return trip Pot Lake Loop which takes around 3-4 hours (3 for exercise and 4+ at a photographer’s pace).
 A delightfully rugged trail with plenty of dips and climbs to keep your blood pumping (view elevation profile).

 From the parking lot, you’ll walk a half kilometer along the BLT Rails-To-Trails through a highway underpass shortly after which is the Bluff Wilderness trailhead.
 The Pot Lake Loop Trail begins with an easy stroll along its aesthetically pleasing 100m boardwalk which combined allows for plenty of distance to get warmed up for the rest of the hike.